Position Number: 00105719

 Primary Function of Organization Unit: In the Department of Mathematics at NC State University, a long tradition of excellent teaching and a supportive environment for students are paired with cutting-edge research across a broad spectrum of mathematics and its applications.
 Many members of the Department participate in interdisciplinary programs and research groups on campus and in the broader Research Triangle community.
 Research strengths of the Department include the core mathematical areas of algebra, topology, and geometry, especially their connections to combinatorics, symbolic computation, and mathematical physics; core areas of applied mathematics, including matrix analysis, numerical analysis, scientific computation, probability, optimal control, ordinary, partial, and stochastic differential equations, and dynamical systems; and applications of mathematics to biology, finance, and industrial problems.
 Annual research funding exceeds $3 million, and supports numerous research assistantships for undergraduate and graduate students.
 More information about the department can be found at http:\\www.math.ncsu.edu.

-Essential Job Duties: The faculty member will teach the Financial Mathematics MA547 course.
+Essential Job Duties: The faculty member will teach the Financial Mathematics MA547 course (depending on department need, the selected candidate may teach one or more classes.)
 The incumbent will coordinate, plan, prepare, present, and evaluate classroom instruction, write exam questions and assign homework problems, provide solutions, grade the exams and homework assignments as well as submitting the grades for the students, offer office hours to students for class related questions, etc. The incumbent will give lectures to students on topics such as; no-arbitrage derivative markets from discrete to continuous time models, Brownian motion, Stochastic calculus, Feynman-Kac formula and other tools for European options and equivalent martingale measures, Black-Scholes formula, Hedging strategies and management of risk, optimal stopping and American options.